n6ls0n/coding-video-notes/README.md

 - In network transmission, the coded sequence may be transmitted over a packet network such as the Internet.
 The sequence must be packetized i.e. split up and placed in network packets for transport.
 The syntax of a coded video sequence is typically designed to accommodate packetized transmission.
 For example, important header information such as sequence parameters may be sent in an initial packet and at regular intervals.
 Each slice or picture may be sent in a separate packet, or multiple slices may be sent in a packet.
 Resynchronization points (e.g. intra coded pictures that can be decoded in isolation from other data, are inserted at frequent intervals so that the clip can be played from random points and so that any transmission losses can be recovered)

-- In broadcast transmission (which includes transmission over a broadcast medium such as cable, terrestial or satellite TV) whats involved is the mapping of coded video and audio into a sequence of transmission packets, which is associated wiht a particular programme or channel.
+- In broadcast transmission (which includes transmission over a broadcast medium such as cable, terrestrial or satellite TV) whats involved is the mapping of coded video and audio into a sequence of transmission packets, which is associated with a particular programme or channel.
 Transmission packets from multiple programmes are multiplexed together and carried via the broadcast medium.
 Issues such as random access, recovery from transmission errors and switching between channels or programmes are handled in a similar way to network transmission i.e. by inserting regular synchronization points in the coded sequence

 #### The Decoder

+- Decoding the compressed video sequence involves reversing the steps of the encoder

+- An entropy decoder reads the compressed bitstream, parses the arithmetic, variable-length or fixed-length coded data and recovers the sequence of symbols that comprise the video sequence

+- Pre-processing steps such as predictive coding and coefficient scanning are reversed.
+The decoder constructs the same predictors as the encoder e.g. motion vector predictors and uses these to recover the coding parameters.
+Decoded coefficients are inverse scanned to reconstruct blocks of quantized transform coefficients

+- The reverse of the forward quantization process i.e. the quantization of transform coefficients carried out during encoding is rescaling

+- It is often referred to as inverse quantization but it is important to note that it is not a fully reversible process.
+Because forward quantization removes information removes information, rescaling does not recover the original transform coefficients but instead produces a decoded set of coefficients with some loss of precision

+- Transform coefficients that were originally low-valued and were set to zero by the quantization process will remain zero after rescaling.
+Other coefficients will be restored to their approximate magnitude but may have lost precision

+- The inverse transform converts the block of decoded transform coefficients into a block of decoded images or residual samples.
+Because of the loss of information in the transform coefficients, the decoded image block will not be identical to the original image block

+- The decoder creates the same prediction block or MB that the encoder created by generating a spatial or motion-compensated temporal prediction using the same prediction parameters - modes, motion vectors, etc as the encoder

+- This prediction block is added to the decoded residual samples from the output of the inverse transform.
+The result is a decoded block or MB that can be displayed and/or used for further predictions

+- As each MB is reconstructed and decoded, it can be places in its correct position in a decoded frame.
+Once a complete decoded frame has been built up, it is available for output and/or storing in a decoded frame buffer to form further predicted frames

 #### The Video Codec Model